howard-university-web-services/howard_paragraphs/modules/hp_callout/README.md

-# idfive Paragraphs Callout
+# Howard Paragraphs Callout

-Paragraphs integration of callout with image for use in howard client projects:
+Paragraphs integration of callout with image for use in Howard projects:

 This module contains markup only (no js or css), those should be provided in the client theme, loaded via the idfive Component Library: